 Simple network domains may consist of a few different devices, users or workgroups directly connected to each other.
 More complex network domains may include additional tech and tools that help network managers enforce security policies and keep data moving smoothly.

 In most domains, there’s also usually a domain controller.
 This controller is a computer server that responds to certain requests on the domain and verifies that a user is who they claim to be.
-The controller is also responsible for storing user information and enforcing security policy across the domain.
+The controller is also responsible for storing user information and enforcing security policies across the domain.

 Most often, you’ll find these kinds of domain controllers at organizations that still use Microsoft Windows for device and server management across a network.